 When designing an app there are tons of things you need to take into account.
 From front-end design to back-end efficiency, everything has to be in top order so that your app performs as intended.
 But, one of the aspects of app design that is often overlooked is onboarding.
 So, seeing that a surprising number of people don't even know what onboarding is, we will use this article to help you understand it, and give you app onboarding examples done right.

 Even this simple explanation should give you an idea of how broad of a term onboarding is.
-When onboarding starts and when it ends is up for debate, as different apps creators have different standards.
-We believe that onboarding starts from the moment your users open up your app and ends once they've understood the basics.
-In this limited span of time you need to:
+When onboarding starts and when it ends is up for debate, as different app creators have different standards.
+We believe that onboarding starts from the moment your users open up your app and ends once they've understood at least the basics.
+In this limited span of time, you need to:

 - Introduce the user to your app.